 CALMS is the only system in New York City that integrates multiple resource management systems and provides a single view of the resources owned and managed or accessible to response agencies.
 CALMS aids decision-making in the Emergency Operations Center and allows OEM to better fulfill the resource requests made by City agencies during emergencies.

-CALMS was recently tested in Operation Transit Safe and Operation United Response, the largest exercise ever held in New York City.
+CALMS has been tested in training, drills, and exercises conducted by OEM.
 The system successfully helped identify equipment needed at the scene of the emergency.

 Download the CALMS fact sheet